vx68k/cppunitx/README.md

+This file provides basic information about CppUnitX.

 # Description

-CppUnitX is another xUnit testing framework for C++11 or later.
+CppUnitX is another xUnit-style testing framework for modern C++.

 This program is provided under the terms and conditions of the [GNU General Public License, version 3][GPL-3.0] or any later version.